 Paragraph 4(b) of the Policy lists non-exhaustive circumstances indicating registration and use in bad faith.

 These circumstances are non-exhaustive and other factors can also be considered in deciding about the bad faith element.
 It is well established that bad faith under the UDRP is broadly understood to occur where a respondent takes unfair advantage of or otherwise abuses a complainant's mark (see par.
 3.1 of the WIPO Overview 3.0).

 Targeting is important in establishing bad faith under the UDRP.

-The Panel finds that the Complainant provided sufficient evidence that the disputed domain name was registered and is being used in bad faith and facts of this dispute demonstrate bad faith of the Respondent.

-The Panel's finding is based on the following:
+The Panel finds that the Complainant provided sufficient evidence that the disputed domain name was registered and is being used in bad faith based on the following: